 The process to apply for legal aid is slightly different in Saskatchewan and in Alberta.
 FINANCIAL ELIGIBILITY: In both provinces, you must contact the regional legal aid office to apply for assistance from a legal aid lawyer.
 Each province will screen its applicants for financial eligibility.
-In Alberta, you will be screened based on your … Continue reading How do I apply for Legal Aid?
+In Alberta, you will be screened based … Continue reading How do I apply for Legal Aid?

 The cost of your separation and/or divorce usually depends on two factors: (1) the number of issues you and your spouse have to resolve (and their complexity) and (2) your level of conflict.
-Most family lawyers charge on the basis of time spent on your matter, usually broken down into tenths of an hour or … Continue reading How Much Will My Divorce Cost?
+Most family lawyers charge on the basis of time spent on your matter, usually broken down into tenths of an … Continue reading How Much Will My Divorce Cost?

 There are a number of items which you will need to gather to provide to your lawyer when you are in the process of separating.
-In anticipation of meeting with your lawyer, you should gather such disclosure as: Your (and your spouse’s) Income Tax Return & Notice of Assessment – 3 most recent years If … Continue reading What information do I need to gather to give to my divorce lawyer?
+In anticipation of meeting with your lawyer, you should gather such disclosure as: Your (and your spouse’s) Income Tax Return & Notice of Assessment – 3 most recent … Continue reading What information do I need to gather to give to my divorce lawyer?

 My philosophy on choosing the right lawyer is simple – TEAMWORK: make sure that you feel comfortable enough with your lawyer to be able to work together as a team.
 Regardless of the type of issue you need to resolve, you will likely need to have a number of meetings, telephone calls, and … Continue reading How do I choose the right lawyer?